ptr727/NxWitness/README.md

 ### LinuxServer

-The [LinuxServer (LSIO)](https://www.linuxserver.io/) base images provide valuable functionality:
+The [LinuxServer (LSIO)](https://www.linuxserver.io/) base images provide valuable container functionality:

-- The LSIO images are based on [s6-overlay](https://github.com/just-containers/s6-overlay), and LSIO [produces](https://fleet.linuxserver.io/) containers for many popular open source applications.
+- The LSIO images are based on [s6-overlay](https://github.com/just-containers/s6-overlay), are updated weekly, and LSIO [produces](https://fleet.linuxserver.io/) containers for many popular open source applications.
-- LSIO allows us to [specify](https://docs.linuxserver.io/general/understanding-puid-and-pgid) the user account to use when running the container mediaserver process.
+- LSIO allows us to [specify](https://docs.linuxserver.io/general/understanding-puid-and-pgid) the user account to use when running the mediaserver, while still running the root-tool as root (required for license enforcement).
-- This is [desired](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user) if we do not want to run as root, or required if we need user specific permissions when accessing mapped volumes.
+- Running as non-root is a [best practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user), and required if we need user specific permissions when accessing mapped volumes.
-- We could achieve a similar outcome by using Docker's [`--user`](https://docs.docker.com/engine/reference/run/#user) option, but the mediaserver's `root-tool` (used for license enforcement) requires running as `root`, thus the container must still be executed with `root` privileges, and we cannot use the `--user` option.
-- The non-LSIO images do run the mediaserver as a non-root user, granting `sudo` rights to run the `root-tool` as `root`, but the user account `${COMPANY_NAME}` does not readily map to a user on the host system.
+- The [nxvms-docker](https://github.com/networkoptix/nxvms-docker/blob/master/docker-compose.yaml) project takes a different approach running a compose stack that runs the mediaserver in one instance under the `${COMPANY_NAME}` account, and the root-tool in a second instance under the `root` account, using a shared `/tmp` volume for socket IPC between the mediaserver and root-tool, but the user account `${COMPANY_NAME}` does not readily map to a user on the host system.

 ## Configuration

-The docker configuration is simple, requiring just two volume mappings for configuration files and media storage.
+User accounts and directory names are based on the `${COMPANY_NAME}` variable that is a function of the product variant being used:

+- NxWitness: `${COMPANY_NAME}=networkoptix`
+- DWSpectrum: `${COMPANY_NAME}=digitalwatchdog`
+- NxMeta: `${COMPANY_NAME}=networkoptix-metavms`

-### Volumes
+### LSIO Volumes

-Refer to the [nxvms-docker](https://github.com/networkoptix/nxvms-docker#volumes-description) page for volume mapping details.
-The LSIO images [re-link](./LSIO/etc/s6-overlay/s6-rc.d/init-nx-relocate/run) internal paths, while the non-LSIO images needs to map volumes directly to the required paths.
+The LSIO images [re-link](./LSIO/etc/s6-overlay/s6-rc.d/init-nx-relocate/run) various internal paths to `/config`.

-`/config` : Configuration files.
+- `/config` : Configuration files:
+  - `/opt/${COMPANY_NAME}/mediaserver/etc` links to `/config/etc` : Configuration.
+  - `/root/.config/nx_ini` links to `/config/ini` : Additional configuration.
+  - `/opt/${COMPANY_NAME}/mediaserver/var` links to `/config/var` : State and logs.
-`/media` : Recording files.
+- `/media` : Recording files.

+### Non-LSIO Volumes

+The non-LSIO images must be mapped directly to the installed paths, refer to the [nxvms-docker](https://github.com/networkoptix/nxvms-docker#volumes-description) page for details.

+- `/opt/${COMPANY_NAME}/mediaserver/etc` : Configuration.
+- `/home/${COMPANY_NAME}/.config/nx_ini` : Additional configuration.
+- `/opt/${COMPANY_NAME}/mediaserver/var` : State and logs.
-`/archive` : Backup files.
-(Optional)
+- `/media` : Recording files.

-Note that if your storage is not showing up, see the [Missing Storage](#missing-storage) section for help.

 ### Ports

-`7001` : Default server port.
+- `7001` : Default server port.

 ### Environment Variables

-`PUID` : User Id (LSIO only, see [docs](https://docs.linuxserver.io/general/understanding-puid-and-pgid) for usage).
+- `PUID` : User Id, LSIO only, optional.
-`PGID` : Group Id (LSIO only).
+- `PGID` : Group Id, LSIO only, optional.
-`TZ` : Timezone, e.g. `America/Los_Angeles`.
+- `TZ` : Timezone, e.g. `America/Los_Angeles`.

+See [LSIO docs](https://docs.linuxserver.io/general/understanding-puid-and-pgid) for usage of `PUID` and `PGID`, that allows the mediaserver to run under a system user account and the root-tool to run as root.

 ### Network Mode